Table of contents

-- The company must have received 25 or more reviews in the past 12 months.
+- The company must have collected 25 or more reviews in the past 12 months.

-- The company must have the Collecting status.
-This indicates that the company actively collects reviews from its customers.
+- The company must have the 'Asking for reviews' status.
+This indicates that the company actively asks for reviews from its customers.

 These requirements ensure that consumers see the companies that actively promote trust and transparency online by continuously soliciting feedback from their customers.

-Note: If a company doesn’t have the Collecting status, it's still in a category but won’t have a ranking until it starts actively collecting reviews.
+Note: If a company doesn’t have the 'Asking for reviews' status, it's still in a category but won’t have a ranking until it starts actively asking for reviews.

 Okay.
 A company's in a category.
 Now what?